Tonny Vilhena: Personal life

 Born in Maassluis, Netherlands to an Angolan father and a Dutch mother, Vilhena has a brother and a sister.
 Early in his football career, he was initially known as "Tonny Trindade de Vilhena" before changing it to "Tonny Vilhena" in May 2012.
 Vilhena spoke his fondness of his father, saying: "I didn't expect everything to go so fast in a year.
 But at the age of eight I already played with boys of about sixteen in my spare time.
 He is always behind me, but could also be very hard on me.
 Sometimes he had to pull my ears, for example if I thought I had played a good game.
 My father sometimes said that I had not been so good at all" His father now represented him as his agent, but their working relationship ended in June 2019.

 Vilhena's factor to staying at Feyenoord instead of moving to Sampdoria was due to his mother's illness in August 2015.
 But this was denied by the family.
-On 31 October 2016, it was reported that his mother passed away after a long illness at age of 52 and missed two matches as a result.
+On 31 October 2016, it was reported that his mother died after a long illness aged 52 and he missed two matches as a result.
 Two years later, he spoke about his mother's death, saying: "To be honest, sometimes I still have moments when I don't realize it.
 Life goes on, so you don't stop and think about what happened.
 Sometimes I still think about it, even though it's been two years."

 Vilhena is married to model, Lana Slier, and together, they have a son, who was born in Russia.